anondoox/anondoox/readme.md

 **Hello I'm d00x and a WhiteHat!**

 I work in cyber security and as Full Stack Developer.
-My passion alongside my job is programming and developing software and apps!
+My passion alongside my job is programming, web design and developing software and apps!

 Much or almost everything that is not forked is set to private here because I only use GitHub for private purposes.